Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 tool bitmaps "characters\cyborg\bitmaps"
 ```

+* source-directory - A local data path to a folder containing a set of images for processing.
+* type - sets the type of bitmap the image will be converted to.
+This will change how the source image is expected to be setup.
+The list of valid options is as follows:
+	* *2d*
+	* *3d*
+	* *cubemaps*
+	* *sprites*
+	* *interface*
+* debug-plate - Set this with a true or false.
+Dumps the processed image back to your data folder so that you may examine it in your preferred image editor.
+The path for these will be something like this.
+	* data\bitmap-debug\

 For the example above, Tool would expect to find .tif/.tiff files at `data\characters\cyborg\bitmaps\`.
 Assuming no errors, each image file will be compiled into a bitmap tag at `tags\characters\cyborg\bitmaps\`.
 Each image file that exists in the source directory will be compiled into its own individual tag with the name of the tag coming from the image filename.

 Tool supports TIFF files with a [colour depth][wiki-color] of at least 8 bits per pixel, 32-bit color (8 bits per channel) being typical.